Prague in January

 Walking tours in January are still popular but you need to dress for it.
 Thermal top and leggings are recommended if the high temperature is 2 degrees C or less.
 Waterproof jackets if it’s raining or snowing.
 Cold but undeniably fun to stroll around the city in the snow.
 Take a look at the Old Town and Jewish Quarter walking tour.

-The American Superbowl takes place and is usually shown at the Jama “the Hollow” pub.
+The American Superbowl takes place this month and is usually shown at the Jama “the Hollow” pub.

 Prague in January is usually wet or cold so if you want to stay inside then the city has a selection of Museums or you can access the Jewish Synagogues using the Jewish Museum Ticket or you’ve got several locations of the National Gallery.